markdalgleish/instrument-methods/README.md

 // "doThat" was called!
 ```

-Even though it modifies the original object, `instrumentMethods` also returns a reference to the original object so it can be used as part of an expression:
+Even though it modifies the object, `instrumentMethods` also returns a reference to the modified object so it can be used as part of an expression:

 ```js
 const after = methodName => console.log(`"${methodName}" was called!`);